nocturn9x/nimd/README.md

-Also, NimD is developed **for Linux only**, as that's the kernel my OS uses: other kernels are not supported at all and NimD **will** explode with fancy fireworks if you try to run it unmodified on other kernels (although probably things like BSD and Solaris are not that hard to add support for using some `when defined()` clauses and changing what virtual filesystems NimD expects to mount)
+Also, NimD is developed **for Linux only**, as that's the kernel my OS uses: other kernels are not supported at all and NimD **will** explode with fancy fireworks if you try to run it unmodified on other kernels (although probably things like BSD and Solaris are not that hard to add support for using some `when defined()` clauses and changing what virtual filesystems NimD expects to mount).

 NimD is not particularly secure.
 Actually it's probably very insecure by modern standards, but basic checks like making sure regular users can't reboot the machine are (_actually_, will be) at least in place, so there's that I guess.